sibyl-team/sib/README.md

 Use OpenMP with Apple Clang and Homebrew libomp:
 1. Check requirements.
-1. `brew install libomp`
+2. Create a conda env (tested with python=3.8) and activate it
+3. `conda install openmp`
-2. open setup.py and uncomment the following line:
+4. open setup.py and uncomment the following line:
     - `COMPILE_FLAGS = "-fPIC -std=c++11 -Wall -O3 -g -Xpreprocessor -fopenmp"`
     - `extra_link_args = ["-lomp", "-lm"]`
-3. `pip install .`
+5. `pip install .` in the sib folder.

 ## Quick start